 - a.
-All grievances must be filed with the campus/hospital/LBNL Labor Relations office at the campus that employs the grievant within the time frames specified in this Article, on a form agreed to by the parties (see Appendix C).
+All grievances must be filed with the campus/hospital/LBNL Labor Relations office at the campus/hospital/laboratory that employs the grievant within the time frames specified in this Article, on a form agreed to by the parties (see Appendix C).
 If the grievance is for more than one (1) employee, all individuals adversely affected will be identified on the grievance form by UPTE to the extent UPTE knows who the affected employees are at the time of filing. - b.
 The grievance form must be signed and dated by the employee(s) or the employee's representative upon submission to the University.
 Union grievances must be signed by the UPTE President or designee.
 UPTE will identify designee(s) in writing to the University. - c.
-The grievance form (see Appendix C) shall be furnished to the employee by either UPTE or the University designee, although failure of a University Representative to provide a grievance form upon request shall not constitute cause for an extension of the time lines for filing, nor shall the employee or UPTE be able to grieve the University's failure to provide a grievance form. - 1) Only one subject matter shall be covered in any one grievance.
-A formal grievance must: - a) identify the specific Article(s) and Section(s) of this Agreement alleged to have been violated; - b) describe the action(s) which allegedly violated the identified Article(s) and Section(s); - c) identify the date(s) of the action(s); - d) list the affected individual(s) known at the time of filing; and - e) describe the remedy requested. - 2) Receipt of the grievance shall be acknowledged in writing by the University as soon as practicable following receipt, and sent to the non work address listed on the grievance form.
+The grievance form (see Appendix C) shall be furnished to the employee by either UPTE or the University designee, although failure of a University Representative to provide a grievance form upon request shall not constitute cause for an extension of the time lines for filing, nor shall the employee or UPTE be able to grieve the University's failure to provide a grievance form. - 1.
+Only one subject matter shall be covered in any one grievance.
+A formal grievance must: - a.) identify the specific Article(s) and Section(s) of this Agreement alleged to have been violated; - b.) describe the action(s) which allegedly violated the identified Article(s) and Section(s); - c.) identify the date(s) of the action(s);

+- d.) list the affected individual(s) known at the time of filing; and - e.) describe the remedy requested. - 2) Receipt of the grievance shall be acknowledged in writing by the University as soon as practicable following receipt, and sent to the non-work address listed on the grievance form.
 If the grievance is incomplete or does not identify the information required in Section A.3.c.1). above, the University will advise the representative to complete the required information within seven (7) days of the date of the acknowledgement.
-The provision of information does not in any way extend the original thirty (30) days to file the grievance.

-- 3) For the initial filing of a grievance, the date filed shall be the date received.
+The provision of information does not in any way extend the original thirty (30) days to file the grievance. - For the initial filing of a grievance, the date filed shall be the 3) date received.
 However, if the grievance is mailed, the date of the US Postal Service postmark shall be considered the date filed.
 For grievance appeals and responses, the date of issuance shall be the date hand-delivered, or the date of the US Postal Service postmark, if mailed.
-Additionally, a grievance may be filed by facsimile (except at Step 3) if a signed hard copy is received by the University within five (5) business days.
+Grievances may be filed by facsimile where UPTE and the University have mutually agreed in writing that grievances may be filed by facsimile.
+Additionally, if a grievance is filed by facsimile, a signed hard copy must be received by the University within five (5) business days.
 The date and the time registered by the University's facsimile machine shall constitute the official date of receipt.
-If the registered date on the facsimile falls outside the campus's business hours, the following business day shall constitute the official date of receipt.
-Appeals to Step 3 may be filed electronically in accordance with Section F.3.b.3. below. - d.
+If the registered date on the facsimile falls outside the campus's business hours, the following business day shall constitute the official date of receipt. - 4) Appeals to Step 3 may be filed electronically in accordance with Section F.3.b.3. below.
+Locations, at their sole, nongrievable discretion, may choose to provide for electronic filing of grievances and Step 2 appeals.
+Locations will provide UPTE with procedures for electronic filing. - d.
 No remedy shall exceed restoring to the grievant the pay, benefits or rights lost as a result of the violation of the contract, less any income earned from any other source including, but not limited to, workers' compensation, or any other employment.